jfseb/csv2parquet2orc/README.md

 CSV 2 Parquet and CSV 2 ORC converter
 (blend of individual tools with aligned interface)

+- allows binary notation of input to force specific values into the parquet/orc file for test purposes (e.g. various float/double NAN, "out of range" int96 julian dates, other dates/timestamp, broken or wrong encoded unicode charaters etc.)

+ (caveats: The orc Timestamp column reader accepts a java.sql.Timestamp, which may restrict range).

 #build

 mvn clean compile assembly:single